C-Band Phase II Countdown

 When will I be contacted?

-Intelsat will begin outreach for Phase II earth station filtering in Q1 2022 and expects to conduct outreach throughout 2022.
+Intelsat began outreach for Phase II earth station filtering in Q1 2022 and expects to conduct outreach throughout 2022.

 Earth Station Filtering